uoe-agents/epymarl/README.md

 ## Loading models

-Learnt models can be loaded using the `checkpoint_path` parameter, after which the learning will proceed from the corresponding timestep.
+Learnt models can be loaded using the `checkpoint_path` and `load_step` parameters. `checkpoint_path` should point to a directory stored for a run by epymarl as stated above.
+The pointed-to directory should contain sub-directories for various timesteps at which checkpoints were stored.
+If `load_step` is not provided (by default `load_step=0`) then the last checkpoint of the pointed-to run is loaded.
+Otherwise the checkpoint of the closest timestep to `load_step` will be loaded.
+After loading, the learning will proceed from the corresponding timestep.

+To only evaluate loaded models without any training, set the `checkpoint_path` and `load_step` parameters accordingly for the loading, and additionally set `evaluate=True`.
+Then, the loaded checkpoint will be evaluated for `test_nepisode` episodes before terminating the run.

 # Citing EPyMARL and PyMARL